-The Office of Retention and Academic Support Services is located in Student Center in the Student Affairs suite.
+The Office of Retention and Academic Support Services is located in Hedrick Administration Building, Rm 216.
 Retention is about engaging students and encouraging them to become part of the Catawba community.
 Our goal is to help connect each student with different offices, faculty, staff and coaches, etc. on campus to start building the student's academic and social networks.
 We also provide academic support, help coordinate counseling, offer tips and advice for staying on track academically and help students set and attain goals.
 Our office works closely with faculty members to ensure we're providing the best support possible to our students.